timarkh/tsakorpus/docs/configuration.md

 * ``gloss_search_enabled`` -- boolean value that determines if the gloss search textbox should be present in the word query form.
 Should be enabled for glossed corpora.

+* ``negative_search_enabled`` (optional) -- boolean value that determines if the negative search button should be present in the word query form.
+Defaults to true.

 * ``ambiguous_analyses`` -- boolean value that has to be set to true if there are tokens in the corpus which have multiple (ambiguous) analyses.
 In this case, the user can select if they want to search only among unambiguously analyzed words.

 * ``lang_props`` -- dictionary where keys are the names of the languages and values are dictionaries with language-specific properties (see below).